-Being a medical herbalist informs everything I do and that is to empower people to take responsibility for their own health and wellbeing.
+Being a medical herbalist informs everything I do and that is to empower you to take responsibility for your own health and wellbeing.
 I try to be as open minded as possible to alternative ways to do this, but I also find that my Scottish roots have instilled a great big dollop of common sense in me.
 That and the medical training many people don’t realise that most herbalists have.

 Someone once called me a ‘realist herbalist’ – I do not knit my own yoghurt, I eat chips sometimes and I am not against pharmaceutical medicine.